partha8/weeb-culture/README.md

 ## Getting Started

-- clone the repository on your local machine with the command below in your terminal, and cd into the **Dekho-Video** folder
+- clone the repository on your local machine with the command below in your terminal, and cd into the **weeb-culture** folder

 ```
 git clone https://github.com/partha8/weeb-culture.git